wwu-mmll/photonai/README.md

 ### Explore hyperparameter search results

-The PHOTON Investigator is a convenient web-based tool for analyzing the training and test perofrmances of the configurations explored in the hyperparamter search.
+The PHOTON Investigator is a convenient web-based tool for analyzing the training and test performances of the configurations explored in the hyperparamter search.

 You start it by calling
 ```python